zaksoyer/maths-game/Docs/README.md

 ### More

-The basic of this game is to answer maths problems as quick it's humanly possible.
+* The basic of this game is to answer maths problems as quick it's humanly possible
-Starting with mental arithmetics, problem resolution will follow.
+* Possibility to memorize and answer quickly over 2000 mental arithmetic questions
+* Problem resolutions are also on the plan..

 ### Second objective